datahub-project/datahub/docs/plugins.md

 ## Plugin Permissions
 Adhere to below plugin access control to keep your plugin forward compatible.
 * Plugin should read/write file to and from `plugin-home` directory only.
-Refer (Plugin Permissions)[#plugin_permissions] step2 for `plugin-home` definition
+Refer [Plugin Installation](#plugin-installation) step2 for `plugin-home` definition
-* Plugin should connect to port 80 or 443 or port higher than 1024 only
+* Plugin should access port 80 or 443 or port higher than 1024

 All other access are forbidden for the plugin.